Meet our Environmental Team!

 COMMUNITY ENGAGEMENT

-Heartland Forest will host citizen science projects and workshops including: invasive species removal and native planting workshops; oak wilt monitoring and training, indigenous workshop featuring the Medicinal Trees learning station, stewardship guide photography workshop.
+Heartland Forests will host citizen science projects and workshops including: invasive species removal and native planting workshops; oak wilt monitoring and training, indigenous workshop featuring the Growing Together with the Forest learning station, stewardship guide part 1 and habitat creation workshops.

 Forest & Wetland Restoration, Exploration and Education – Niagara Community Foundation Environment Grant